MxNl/20_aggregate_dataframe_rows_mh/main_script.md

     ## 5 id_005  1995-04-23 Dora  string_3     NA       11.8     56.8       NA
     ## 6 id_005  1995-04-27 Farf~ string_3     NA       NA       NA         NA
     ## # ... with 1 more variable: priority <dbl>

+This results in an aggregated dataframe, where cell values are chosen

+1.  by prioritizing the source
+2.  fill in the only availyble value in a column